djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 Their hydrological connection may be weak or nonexistent.

-River-network distance can therefore be more scientifically meaningful than Euclidean distance.
+River-network distance can therefore be more meaningful than Euclidean distance for such processes.

----

-## 28. Ecological resistance distance
+## Ecological resistance distance

 Animals, seeds, or genes may move more easily through some land-cover types than others.